 5. Availability: Not all oils may be readily available in your area.
 Consider the availability of the oil in local grocery stores or online to ensure convenience.

-See also How to cook country style pork ribs on the grill
+See also How to cook oxtail stew on the stove

 By considering these factors, you can choose the right oil for hardening that suits your cooking needs, preferences, and budget.
 Remember to store the oil properly to maintain its quality and prolong its shelf life.